 The objective of the Arthur T. Winfree Prize is to honor a theoretician whose research has inspired significant new biology.
 Nominations of individuals to be considered for the prize may focus on a single paper or series of papers which illustrate the close connection between theory and experiments, or may be based upon a larger body of theoretical work produced by the individual which has led to significant new biological understanding affecting observation/experiments.
 The recipient is decided by the [Awards Committee] of the Society for Mathematical Biology.

-The Winfree Prize consists of a cash prize of $500 and a certificate given to the recipient.
-The winner is expected to give a talk at the Annual Meeting of the Society for Mathematical Biology (odd year).
+The award recipient will receive a cash award of $500 and a certificate at the award ceremony in the Annual Meeting of the Society.
+They are also expected to give a talk at the Annual Meeting of the Society for Mathematical Biology.

 Recipients of the Arthur Winfree Prize